vippsas/vipps-epayment-api/faq.md

 Not yet.

-It's possible to impement the ePayment API for everything except Express Checkout, and use the
+It's possible to implement the ePayment API for everything except Express Checkout, and use the
 [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/)
 just for